design-first/system-designer/README.md

 * **plugin based architecture** and
 * no server need, **full web application**.

-You can test System Designer [here](http://studio.systemdesigner.io).
+You can test System Designer [here](https://system-designer.github.io).

+System Designer is part of the [System SDK project](https://github.com/system-sdk).
+System SDK is a SDK for building JavaScript Application Systems.

 ## Installation